 It also turned out that Matt really enjoyed her small production wines and even introduced some of his friends to her brand and ultimately helped get her a placement in a restaurant.
 When a well-respected wine writer takes interest in your wine – it certainly is not a bad way to gain some additional exposure as a small vintner.

 Other recognition has been equally rewarding; Susan entered a vintage into the Finger Lakes International Wine Competition and her wine earned a double gold (only 42 of 1500 entries took this medal).

 When deciding on a name for their wine Susan referred back to a question, she often posed to her three daughters, Lauren, Ellen & Jennifer during their formative years.
 She would ask/remind them, “do you know how lucky you are to be living in Napa Valley”?
 Turning to the Internet, her daughters searched for an appropriate term in French to describe someone as being lucky.
 Le Chanceaux translates to “the lucky ones” in French.
 And not only lucky, but also blessed.

 And the vineyard itself is named in tribute to her daughters, in French it is named “Belles Filles”, which means “beautiful daughters”.

 There is a common thread through all the vintages of Le Chanceaux that we tried – these are well balanced wines, the bouquet of each wine is elegant with appealing fruit, the tannins are supple and polished, and each wine shows very good acidity.

 The 2009 Le Chanceaux shows a bouquet different than the other vintages (this was the only vintage that did not have a percentage of new French Oak during the aging).
 The nose was a bit closed during our tasting and took some more time to open up compared to the other vintages.
 Notes of vanilla, a tobacco smoke and red cherry show on the bouquet.
-On the palate there is plum and raspberry flavors – more high-toned fruit rather than darker fruits.
-Of all the vintages this wine has the most obvious acidity – it is mouthwatering especially on the finish which shows a nice tartness.
+On the palate there is plum and raspberry flavors showcasing more high-toned fruit rather than darker fruits.
+Of the 2007-2009 vertical we tried, we noticed this wine has the most obvious acidity – it is mouthwatering especially on the finish which offers a lingering tartness.